Portable Microhaplotype Object (PMO)

 #### Setting up python environment

-To set up environment that has all the python libraries install a env library is included and can be install/activated via conda or mamba
+To set up a conda environment that has all the python libraries that would be needed by pmotools-python

 ```{bash, eval = F}